Paws & Play

 What is a facility dog?

 A facility dog is an animal specially trained to work in the health care environment.
-Professor, Amos, and Moby were trained as service dogs at Canine Assistants in Milton, Georgia, where they were exposed to a variety of environments and experiences to prepare them to work with the children, families, staff, faculty and trainees at our hospital.
+Professor, Summer and Moby were trained as medical service dogs at Canine Assistants in Milton, Georgia, where they were exposed to a variety of environments and experiences to prepare them to work with the children, families, staff, faculty and trainees at our hospital.

 How is this program special?

-Moby, our newest facility dog, provides staff support through “Paws & Play: Care for Clinical Teams.”
-This innovative program aims to provide well-being and resilience opportunities for staff, faculty, and trainees in the hospital’s adult areas.
+Certified child life specialists and Licensed Creative Arts Therapists incorporate Professor and Summer into therapeutic treatment plans using AAT to address the clinical needs of our pediatric patients.
+AAT is a goal-directed intervention that incorporates the animal into the treatment process.
+Moby provides staff support through “Paws & Play: Care for Clinical Teams.”
+This innovative program aims to provide well-being and resilience opportunities for staff, faculty and trainees in the hospital’s adult areas.
 Our mission is dedicated to reducing burnout, stress and depression in the workplace and to positively impact patient care.

-Where do Professor and Amos work?
+Where do Professor and Summer work?

 Where does Moby work?

-Where do Professor, Amos and Moby live?
+Where do Professor, Summer and Moby live?

 How do I get more information about the Paws & Play Program?